JacobCWBillings/PublicSphereTech/README.md

 However, the tendency for LLM's to hallucinate makes their routine use in mission-critical communications hazerdous.
 Milestone 2, therefore, aims to formalize the use of LLM's in proposal authorship and review by treating the proposal as a deterministic data object that constrains the LLM's generative output.
 The most natural way of accomplishing this goal is to translate proposals into a data object that both humans and LLM's can understand, i.e., into graph database.
-The technical term for leveraging external graph databases to constrain LLM generative ouputs is
+The technical term for leveraging external graph databases to constrain LLM generative ouputs is "Neuro-Symbolic Artificial Intelligence" (NSAI).

 NSAI leverages external Knowledge Bases (KB) and Knowledge Graphs (KG) to fine-tune generative responses.
-With NSAI, proposers would be asked to (use an LLM to) restructure their proposal into a knowledge graph, as in: "Work plan A meets review criteria X. Deliverables A1, A2, and A3 are parts of work plan A. Deliverable A1, has challenges Z. Challenge Z is addressed by methods Z1, Z2, Z3." etc.
+With NSAI, proposers would be asked to (use an LLM to) restructure their proposal into a knowledge graph, as in: "Work plan e1 meets review criteria R1.
+Deliverables e1.1, e1.2, and e1.3 are parts of work plan e1.
+Deliverable e1, has challenges C1.
+Challenge C1 is addressed by methods x1.1, x1.2, x1.3." etc.
 Immediately, reviewers, and AI, would have a more structured way of consuming proposals.
-Additionally, challenges observed by reviewers (w/wo AI assistance) may be added to the graph, as in: "Method Z1 faces challenge R1."
+Additionally, challenges observed by reviewers (w/wo AI assistance) may be added to the graph, as in: "Method x1.1 faces the unmet challenge C2."
-Given an iterative review process, the KB could be reviewed until all issues are fully addressed.
+Given an iterative review process, the KB could be reviewed until all challenges and review criteria are satisfactorily resolved.

-NSAI represents the state-in-the-art in AI fine-tuning.
-And, whereas much of the debate around the use of generative AI stems from its propensity to make irrelevant and responses, it seems clear that layering a structured knowledge database between generative AI and semi-structured prose is a great way of leveraging AI in governance and decision making.
-Moreover, proposal ROI is poorly balanced between reviewer needs to have as detailed and comprehensive a proposal as practical, and realistic proposer needs to seek funding by drafting proposal for multiple agencies.
-Formalizing the use of AI in facilitating complex document collaboration stands to reduce the cost of composing proposals, reduce the time to review proposals, and increase the re-usability of proposals, all while ensuring that advocates arrive at the best proposals possible.

-Certainly, AI has been put to this effort before, albeit with limited results.
-One common use case of AI in governance is to provide a summary of proposal text.
-While this technique does provide a convenient way of introducing proposals to reviewers, often, the most critical aspects of a proposal lies in its filtered details.
-The alternative proposed, herein, leverages the state-of-the-art in AI.
-As such, most of the existing use cases are still embedded in the academic literature.
-At least one enterprise is offering NSAI consultations for commercial clients ii.
-While a leading KB software provider, Neo4j, is publishing their early progress in NSAI to their open-source git repositoriesiii.
-Still absent are user-friendly platforms that guide authors and reviewers through the grant submission and review process.
-The current proposal apples open-source advances in state-of-the-art AI to solve standing problems for distributed self-governance.
-While none of the technologies proposed here-in are novel in their own right, their novel combination stands to make the proposal authorship and review process much more efficient and engaging.

 #### Part 2.1: Translate proposal text into KG
 ##### &nbsp; &nbsp; Step 2.1.1: Test off-the-shelf techniques for text-to-KG translation from Neo4j (Project NaLLM), assessing feature and limitations